SamarthJain77/cryptonite_taskphase_samarth/Pondering_Paths.md

 2. **Setting the Current Work Directory**:
     - We start with the current working directory set to `/`
-    - Here’s the command I used and the output I got:
+    - Here’s the command I used:
     ```bash
     hacker@paths~implicit-relative-paths-from-:~$ cd /
     ```